Zuruuh/snowtricks/README.md

 yarn -v
 ```

-Once this is done, update the DSN env variables in the .env file.
+Once this is done, clone your .env file to be .env.local `$ cp .env .env.local`
-Then, rename the .env file to be .env.local
+Then, update all the env variables needed in the .env.local file.

 ### Setup the developing environment